 First, keep it simple

 Like starting anything new, the best advice is to keep it simple.
-Stick with smooth rollers in the beginning — ones that doesn’t have nubs or grooves.
+Stick with smooth rollers in the beginning — ones that don’t have nubs or grooves.
 Once you and your muscles get used to using a foam roller, then you can progress to fancier styles.

 Second, get the right firmness